 If a diagnosis, unique cognitive profile, or area of weakness is identified, it does not automatically qualify a child for a 504 Plan or IEP—schools often require their own assessment to determine eligibility for services or accommodations.

-Along with the report, I provide tailored recommendations for home, school, and next steps, and guidance sessions are available if you’d like additional support in putting strategies into practice.
+Along with the report, I provide tailored recommendations for home, school, and next steps, and one to one sessions are available if you’d like additional support in putting strategies into practice.

 Every child’s story is unique, and the right support begins with truly understanding who they are as an individual and as a learner.
 Our evaluations are designed to bring that understanding into focus and give you a clear path forward.